Bees are so important to the health of our planet that they have their own special day.

-Bees are so vital to the health of our planet that they have their own day.
-World Bee Day takes place on 20 May and is designed to spread awareness of the significance of bees.
+World Bee Day takes place on 20 May each year, and its aim is to spread awareness of the significance of bees.

-Campaigners want people to do more to help and protect them.
+Bee campaigners also ask people everywhere to do more to help and protect the special insects.

 A third of the world's food production depends on bees.